avaspataru/SHAP-Value-Plotting-for-CRISPR-tools/README.md

 python shapleyvals.py --tool ToolName --data DatasetName
 ```

-Where the tool name is any of [tuscan, sgRNAScorer2, wu-crispr, ssc] and dataset name is any of [xu, doench].
+Where the tool name is any of [tuscan-classification, tuscan-regression, sgRNAScorer2, wu-crispr, ssc] and dataset name is any of [xu, doench].
 Case insensitive.

 ## To do
  - add CHOP-CHOP tool
- - load Doench dataset in main shapleyvals
- - add other resources

 ## Other resources
   - [Explain your model with the shap values](https://towardsdatascience.com/explain-your-model-with-the-shap-values-bc36aac4de3d)